-With the complexity of today’s work, Gantt charts have sometimes been underestimated and labeled too simplistic.
+With the complexity of today’s work, Gantt charts have sometimes been underestimated and labeled as too simplistic.
 However, one of the biggest advantages of a Gantt chart is its simplicity.

-When you embed Gantt charts within a project management tool such as Trello, you also get the rest of the important details, such as why a task has to be executed and who needs to do it.
+When you integrate Gantt charts with a project management tool such as Trello, you also get the rest of the important details, such as why a task has to be executed and who needs to do it.